djh1997/djh1997/README.md

 # About me
-## My name is David Jospeh Hawkins
+## My name is David Joseph Hawkins

 I'm a coder that specalises in VHDL, living on the Isle of Wight.